fweber144/shinybrms/README.md

             ```

 2. Launch the **shinybrms** app by either running the following R code:

     ``` r
     library(shinybrms)
     launch_shinybrms()
     ```

     or this R code which ensures that the app opens up in the default
-    web browser (helpful e.g. if you are using
+    web browser (helpful, e.g., if you are using
     [RStudio](https://rstudio.com/)):

     ``` r
     library(shinybrms)
     launch_shinybrms(launch.browser = TRUE)